 It’s theoretically possible, but it’s not something most runners have to worry about, Patel said.

 Paschal, the University of Kentucky student, underwent three surgeries to remove the cancer from his foot.
 Doctors used a skin graft from his calf to repair the missing tissue in his sole.
-A biopsy of the lymph nodes in his groin revealed a trace amount of cancer cells, so Paschal has been undergoing immunotherapy since August and has several treatments left.
+A biopsy of the lymph nodes in his groin revealed a trace amount of cancer cells, so Paschal began immunotherapy treatment.

 He returned to playing football in November, though he had to learn how to run on his right foot again.
 It has healed, but parts of it feel numb, Paschal said.
 He gets skin checks, an ultrasound and a PET scan every three months.